Symptoms that may signal your pet is having a health emergency:

 Examine your pet and take note of their symptoms, then call us at (931) 551-2121.
 A quick explanation of your pet’s health emergency can help our veterinary staff prepare to care for your pet.
 Upon arrival at our hospital, you can provide more details about the injury or ailment your pet is suffering.

 If possible, get another adult to help you move your animal to your car.
 If necessary, you can provide towels or blankets to your pet to keep them comfortable on the drive over.

 Carefully drive to our hospital.
 Our staff will provide more instruction upon arrival.

 Not every animal health issue may constitute a medical emergency.
 The information detailed above will help you assess the severity of your pet’s condition and can help determine the course of action you should take.
 If there is any doubt regarding your pet’s safety, please call our Clarksville hospital at (931) 551-2121.

-Reply “9” to cancel your registration at any time or feel free to call the hospital and let our receptionists know so we can take your pet out of the waiting queue.
+If you have checked in on our waitlist, click the dashboard link to cancel your request or call the hospital and let our Client Care Specialists know so we can take your pet out of the waiting queue.

 If you are unsure if your pet is experiencing an emergency, we encourage you to call our hospital.
 We are always here to help you assess your pet’s individual circumstances.

 Checking into the queue is NOT an appointment for services.
 It merely puts your pet on the waiting list to be seen.
 We cannot guarantee a specific time that your pet will be seen, and the wait can be extended.
 We see patients in order of critical status.
 The queue does not reflect patients currently being treated and patients that are currently hospitalized at our facility.